vfxkevin/hou_file_manager/README.md

         * `pri* ^*tmp` for any names start with `pri` but NOT end with `tmp`.
         * `*shader*` for any names with `shader` in it.
         * `* ^*shader*` for any names without `shader` in it.
     * Node Type: Houdini single name patterns.
+      * Choosing a Node Category from the first dropdown automatically filters the Node Type dropdown to show only its registered types.
+Alternatively, you can manually type a name pattern to search for a specific node type.
     * Parameter Name: Houdini multi name patterns, like *, ^ and combinations.
       * Refer to above Node Name multi name patterns.
     * Parameter File Type: `Image` or `Geometry`.
 * Node View
   * It only shows the nodes based on the search results.
-  * The nodes with file parametes that match the filters will be highlighted in red color.
+  * The nodes with file parameters that match the filters will be highlighted with blue background color.
   * Users can select nodes in the Node View, and so their parameters that match the filters will be shown in the Parameter View.
     * (NOTE: This won't affect Houdini current node selection in Network View, unless double click on a node in Node View.)
     * Left Mouse Button (LMB) click to select single node.